Fertility preservation

 - whether you have private health insurance

-Some states in Australia have established lower cost IVF clinics and some provide rebates to make IVF more affordable.
+Some states in Australia have established lower cost IVF clinics.
+Some states provide rebates to make IVF more affordable.
 Ask your doctor about clinic options in your state or territory.

-‘You Can Fertility’ covers the costs of fertility preservation for adolescents and young adults aged 13 to 30 years who are diagnosed with cancer in Australia through The Royal Women’s Hospital in Melbourne.
-Fees for treatments you may need and storage fees are still charged, and are not reimbursed by Medicare.
+'You Can Fertility' helps cover the costs of fertility preservation for adolescents and young adults aged 13 to 30 years who are diagnosed with cancer in Australia.
+This service is managed through The Royal Women's Hospital in Melbourne.
+Fees for treatments you may need and storage fees are still charged and are not reimbursed by Medicare.

 Speak to your doctor, your fertility clinic and your health insurer to find out what the different costs are.
 Check if Medicare or your private health insurance will cover your costs, and what you will need to pay out of pocket.